The Rancks have been hosting visitors and sharing a "day

 The Rancks have raised 4 children at Verdant View.
 Their elder

-son, Eldon, lives locally, builds cellular towers and he and his
+son, Eldon, lives on the farm, owns a sign business and he and

-Andrea, their elder daughter, works for the US Commercial Service
+their elder daughter, works for the US Commercial Service (US

-(US Department of Commerce) as an International Trade Specialist
+Department of Commerce) as an International Trade Specialist in

 Both Don and Ginny are active in community activities.
 They attend